-Name Datatype Description TIMESTAMP BIGINT The timestamp when the information was collected (in milliseconds).
+Name Datatype Description TIMESTAMP BIGINT The timestamp when the information was collected (in mil- liseconds).
 HOST_ID INTEGER Numeric ID for the host node.
 HOSTNAME STRING Server name of the host node.
 OUTSTANDING_BYTES BIGINT The size, in bytes, of pending command log data.
 That is, data for transactions that have been initiated but the log has yet to be written to disk.
 For synchronous logging, this value is always zero.
 OUTSTANDING_TXNS BIGINT The size, in number of transactions, of pending command log data.
 That is, the number of transactions that have been initiated for which the log has yet to be written to disk.
 For synchronous logging, this value is always zero.
-IN_USE_SEGMENT COUNT INTEGER The total number of segment files currently in use for command logging.
+IN_USE_SEGMENT COUNT INTEGER The total number of segment files currently in use for com- mand logging.
 SEGMENT_COUNT INTEGER The number of segment files allocated, including currently unused segments.
 FSYNC_INTERVAL INTEGER The average interval, in milliseconds, between the last 10 fsync system calls.
+AVG_SEGMENT_AL- LOC_TIME BIGINT The average time, in milliseconds, it took to allocate a new command log segment.
+MAX_SEGMENT_AL- LOC_TIME BIGINT The maximum time, in milliseconds, it took to allocate a new command log segment.
+BACK- PRESSURE_COUNT BIGINT The number of times back pressure was applied to transac- tions waiting to write to the command log .
+LAST_BACK- PRESSURE_TIMESTAMP BIGINT The most recent timestamp when back pressure was applied.